algbio/GraphChainer/README.md

 # GraphChainer

-Here we will version the main project consisting on building a sequence to graph aligner based on Co-linear Chaining.
+GraphChainer is an accurate aligner of long reads to a variation graph, based on co-linear chaining.

 #### Compilation